Previews

 Usage

-The Next.js project must expose an api/preview
+The Next.js App Router project must expose an app/api/preview/route.ts

-endpoint that uses the previewHandler.
+endpoint that uses the previewRouteHandler.

-import { previewHandler } from '@headstartwp/next';
+import { previewRouteHandler } from '@headstartwp/next/app';

 /**